 Let’s think about what makes B2B NPS programs unique:

 B2B brands tend to have mixed revenues from customers.
 Many B2C brands have broad loyalty segments with fairly standard payment plans.
 In B2B, though, different customers can be worth a lot more to your business.
 Your NPS program should make sure all accounts are covered, and not just look at the NPS score itself.
-Otherwise your highest value customer could have not replied, and be secretly unhappy—so, survey enough of the right people.
+Otherwise, your highest value customer could have not replied, and be secretly unhappy—so, survey enough of the right people.

 B2B has more customer touchpoints.
 In B2C, every step in the customer journey is typically performed by the same individual: the customer.
 But in B2B, you’re likely to be engaging with different people within the same customer account.
-And you’ll need to survey as many of these individuals as you can—More advice multi-stakeholder surveying on page 31.
+And you’ll need to survey as many of these individuals as you can—More advice on multi-stakeholder surveying is on page 31.

 B2B businesses have to work harder to maintain loyalty.
 According to McKinsey, CX ratings are consistently higher in B2C customers than they are in B2B.
 Similarly, research by Bain & Company found that 68% of B2B executives feel that customers are less loyal than they used to be.